Phasip/flashtest/README.md

 ## WARNING: This program completely erases a disk without any prompts!

-Trivial program that tests a sd-cards and usb sticks by first completely filling it with random data and then attempting to read back that data.
+Trivial program that tests sd-cards and usb sticks by first completely filling a device with random data and then attempting to read back that data.

 This is ment to identify fake devices that report an incorrect size.